edx-solutions/projects-edx-platform-extensions/README.rst

 projects-edx-platform-extensions
 ================================

-projects-edx-platform-extensions (``projects``) is a Django application responsible for managing the concept of Projects in the Open edX platform.
+projects-edx-platform-extensions (``edx_solutions_projects``) is a Django application responsible for managing the concept of Projects in the Open edX platform.
 Projects are an intersection of Courses, CourseContent, and Workgroups.
-Projects application depends on organizations application so organizations application should be installed before installing projects application.
+Projects application depends on organizations application so organizations application should be installed before installing edx_solutions_projects application.

 Open edX Platform Integration
 -----------------------------
 1. Update the version of ``projects-edx-platform-extensions`` in the appropriate requirements file (e.g. ``requirements/edx/custom.txt``).
-2. Add ‘projects’ to the list of installed apps in ``common.py``.
+2. Add ``edx_solutions_projects`` to the list of installed apps in ``common.py``.
-3. Install projects app via requirements file
+3. Install edx_solutions_projects app via requirements file

 .. code-block:: bash
   $ pip install -r requirements/edx/custom.txt